Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 After this scene, Adam and Eve are exiled from the garden sanctuary and separated from God's presence.

-This table represents God bringing us once again into fellowship with Him, as in, accepted and made fit by Christ to be in His Presence.
+This table represents God bringing us into fellowship with Him—accepted and made fit by Christ to be in His Presence.

 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will, to the praise of the glory of His grace, by which He made us accepted in the Beloved.